Senate approves hundreds of military promotions after Republican senator ends blockade of nominees

 “Why are we punishing American heroes who have nothing to with the dispute?” said Sen. Dan Sullivan, R-Alaska.
 “Remember, we are against the Biden abortion travel policy.
 But why are we punishing people who have nothing to do with the dispute and if they get confirmed can’t fix it?
 No one has had an answer for that question because there is no answer.”

 For months, many of the military officers directly impacted by Tuberville’s holds declined to speak out, for fear any comments would be seen as political.
-But as the pressures on their lives and the lives of the officers serving under them increased, they began to speak about how not being able to resettle their families in new communities was impacting not only them, but their military kids and spouses.
+But as the pressures on their lives and the lives of the officers serving under them increased, they began to speak about how the uncertainty surrounding their next move was impacting not only them, but their children and spouses.

 They talked about how some of their most talented junior officers were going to get out of the military because of the instability they saw around them, and they talked about how having to perform multiple roles because of so many vacancies was putting enormous additional stress on an already overworked military community.